-Appendix A supports the full Home Office policy guidance on sponsoring a worker from outside the EEA.
+Appendix A supports the full Home Office policy guidance on sponsoring a non-UK resident worker.
 It lists the documents you must provide to support your application and evidence your organisation’s eligibility for a sponsor licence.

 In most cases, you will need to provide at least four supporting documents from those cited in Appendix A. The documentary requirements do however vary greatly, based on the nature of your organisation, the type of sponsor licence you are applying for and the vacancies you are looking to fill.